jessegrosjean/birch-outline/doc/getting-started.md

 npm install
 ```

 You now have `birch-outline` built and ready to use or hack on.

-The fasted way to get something running is to use the node REPL like this:
+The [documented API](./api.md), is relativly stable.
+The fasted way to try it out is to use the node REPL:

 ```shell
 cd..